-An MRI (Magnetic Resonance Imaging) scan uses giant magnets inside a special machine to take pictures of the inside of the body.
-Your child will lie on a bed which slides into the middle of the machine to take the pictures.
+An MRI (Magnetic Resonance Imaging) scan uses giant magnets inside a special machine that looks like a doughnut to take pictures of the inside of the body.
+Your child will lie on a comfortable bed which slides into the middle of the doughnut to take the pictures.
 MRI does not use any X-rays to take the pictures and does not have any side effects.